Language exposure for deaf children: Benefits of language exposure

+Risks of language deprivation

+Children who experience communication neglect during their infancy or early childhood are at increased risk for language deprivation as they grow older.
+Language deprivation itself has been associated with poorer health outcomes in deaf and hard-of-hearing adults, and may lead to chronic health issues in adulthood, such as increased risk for diabetes, heart disease, and hypertension.
+Consequently, inequities in the provision of language exposure may perpetuate inequities in the health and mental health status of Deaf adults, though further research needs to be done to better understand how these disparities occur.

-Providing Language Exposure
+Providing language exposure

 There are two primary approaches proposed for exposing deaf and hard of hearing children to language.
 The first is through sign language and the second is through spoken language.
 However, it is not necessary to choose one or the other.
 Research shows that learning two languages, regardless of what languages they are, can provide unique cognitive advantages to bilingual individuals.
 Furthermore, bilingualism opens up more opportunities for the individual by enabling them to interact with users of multiple languages.
 For deaf and hard of hearing children in particular, learning both a signed language from birth and spoken/written language as they are able to access those modalities can protect the child from the harms that come from the language deprivation that occurs when a child is delayed in accessing language in any modality.

-From Birth
+From birth

-About 90-95% of deaf and hard of hearing children are born to hearing parents.
-Only 5-10% are born to deaf parents.
-Currently, there are newborn hearing screening practices in place that inform parents of their newborn's hearing status within the first few weeks of the child's life.
+About 90–95% of deaf and hard of hearing children are born to hearing parents.
+Only 5–10% are born to deaf parents.
+Currently, within the United States there are newborn hearing screening practices in place that inform parents of their newborn's hearing status within the first few weeks of the child's life.
 If a baby is diagnosed with hearing loss, hospitals usually provide access to a team that includes primary care physicians, audiologists, and other health care providers to help the family decide which path is most appropriate for their family or their child to ensure that the baby develops normally with language.
-However, some physicians report that they aren't confident about informing the parents of deaf and hard of hearing children about other steps to take in addition to visiting an audiologist.
+However, some physicians report that they are not confident about informing the parents of deaf and hard of hearing children about other steps to take in addition to visiting an audiologist.